- Written by Dr.Mehmet Demircioglu

 The practical question is how reactive the psoriasis has been in real life.
 A scalp that flares after scratches, stress, illness, or product irritation needs more caution than a scalp that stays quiet with treatment.
 This history helps me judge timing and aftercare.

-At the same time, I do not want patients to become hopeless.
+This is also why patients should not become hopeless.
 A history of psoriasis is not the same as an active flare.
-If the scalp is quiet, the patient is under proper care, and the surgical plan is reasonable, surgery may still be possible.
+If the scalp is quiet, the patient is under proper management, and the surgical plan is reasonable, surgery may still be possible.
 The goal is control, not perfection.

 How should the surgical plan change if I have psoriasis?